ZBMach/Learning/README.md

 # Learning

-This is just a beginning project to help me learn GitHub.
+This is just a beginning project to help me learn GitHub and how to stop being awful at Smash Ultimate and use a character that requires skill.